-Top-tier Montreal establishment Au Pied de Cochon is under fire for seemingly trying to land minimum wage labour for its Duluth Street kitchen.
+Top-tier Montreal establishment Au Pied de Cochon is under fire for seemingly trying to land minimum wage labour for its Duluth Avenue kitchen.

 The iconic Montreal restaurant posted an employment listing on the Government of Canada job board on November 11, seeking to fill five full-time cook vacancies for $13.50 an hour — equivalent to the current minimum wage in Quebec.

 The job posting has fuelled backlash across social media, including on Facebook group Staff de Bar & Resto Montreal Montreal, with many noting that workers can find higher-paying gigs at far less reputed establishments, and others promising to stop spending their money somewhere that its own workers could never afford to dine.
 (A dinner for two at the restaurant easily comes in at over a couple hundred dollars, Montreal economist Ianik Marcil noted in a widely shared Facebook post criticizing the job offer.)

 However, reacting to the criticism on television show À Votre Affaires on Monday, Au Pied de Cochon chef-owner Martin Picard claimed that no one at his establishment is earning only $13.50 an hour, and that the figure was meant as a starting off point.